How to sell a car privately in 7 days

 Counter Intuitive – Earlier I mentioned listing out any faults the car may have.
 I recommend you list any faults the car has, particularly small ones…

-You see, buyers don’t expect you to tell them about anything that would apparently inhibit a sale.
+Buyers don’t expect you to tell them about anything that would apparently inhibit a sale.

 So a “torn seat, “rear electric window that doesn’t work or “scuff on front bumper can actually work in your favour when used correctly and stated clearly in your car advert…It builds trust, shows you are open and honest, and it surprises the potential new owner.